How to Decorate With an Area Rug Over Carpet

 Lock Down Rug Layers With Heavy Furniture

 When you’re decorating with an area rug over carpet, it’s important to make sure your rug is weighed down so it doesn’t create folds and become a tripping hazard.
-A thinner rug is less likely to bunch up and form bumps, but you can also keep an area rug in place over carpet with a rug pad or heavy furniture.
+The same also goes for transitional runner rugs in your carpeted hallway.
+A thinner rug is less likely to bunch up and form bumps, but you can also help keep an area rug in place on top of carpet with a rug pad or heavy furniture.
 Either way, you’ll appreciate the stability when you’re carrying a serving tray full of goodies or rolling an office chair across the space.

 Combine Rug Colors and Patterns

 Even if it’s not your favorite, the best way to make the most of a stained, worn, or garishly colored carpet is to work with it.
-Too strong of a contrast won’t mask the offending color or pattern – it will only make it stand out more.
-Check out How to Choose the Perfect Area Rug Color for Your Space for more tips.
+That’s where choosing the right rug color comes in.
+Too strong of a contrast won’t mask the offending color or pattern — it will only make it stand out more.
+Read up on How to Choose the Perfect Area Rug Color for Your Space for more tips.